Timanum/intro_music21/README.md

 This repo contains a few notebooks that introduce the basic functions of the MIT music21 package.

-Before you start with anything, please install music21 using this guide:
+Before you start, please install music21 using this guide:
 http://web.mit.edu/music21/doc/usersGuide/usersGuide_01_installing.html

 ### What to do from here: